jtpio/jtpio.github.io/_drafts/2015-09-26-how-to-multiplayer-game-jam.md

 > HappyFunTimes is a system for playing party games that are meant to be played with a bunch of people in the same room and 1 ideally large display.

 I used HappyFunTimes once at a game jam.
-It helped us (the team) a lot to build the multiplayer game we wanted.
+It helped us (the team) a lot to build what we wanted.
 However, we faced two difficulties:

 1. We **spent quite some time to understand how everything works**, and there are so many files.
 We wanted to modify the framework just a little bit to fit our needs better.
-2. It only works on a local server.
+2. It only worked on a local server.
 We wanted to share a link to the game after the jam, but it was impossible as everyone would have conflicted with each other (playing on the same instance).

 These two points lead to the creation of jammer.
 See below.